btcpayserver/btcpayserver-azure/README.md

 Create a new BTCPay Server instance:

 ```
-.\deployOnAzure.ps1 -ResourceGroupName "my-awesome-btcpay"
+.\deployOnAzure.ps1 -ResourceGroupName "myawesomebtcpay" -Network "mainnet"
 ```

+Valid Network values are:

+* mainnet
+* testnet
+* regtest

+For ResourceGroupName, use only alphabetic lower case.

 This might take around 5 minutes.

-It will print you the DNS name of your server `my-awesome-btcpay.southcentralus.cloudapp.azure.com`, you can browse to it to enjoy your BTCPay instance.
+It will print you the DNS name of your server `myawesomebtcpay.southcentralus.cloudapp.azure.com`, you can browse to it to enjoy your BTCPay instance.